Ethaywien/script-loading-toolkit/README.md

 # Script Loading Toolkit
-A browser library for handling asynchronously loading third party script dependencies without race conditions or render blocking.
+A browser library for handling asynchronously loading and interacting with third party script dependencies without race conditions or render blocking.
 Written in TypeScript.

 ## Installation
+***TODO, not yet published! watch this space.***
-For EcmaScript and CommonJS module distributions install with NPM (Recommended)
+For EcmaScript and CommonJS module distributions install with the package manager of your choice.
+(Recommended)

 ```sh
 npm install script-loading-toolkit --save